chrisandchris/vagrant-amp/README.md

 ## Specification
 The boxes consist of:

+*When using the amp-Stack, you have Ubuntu 14.04 LTS.
+When using the amp7-Stack, you have Ubuntu 16.04 LTS.*

 - Apache 2.4
     - Enabled both HTTP and HTTPS
     - using a self-signed certificate for ssl connections (generated on boot if not yet done)